falcon883/Sanfoundry-MCQ-Saver/README.md

 # Sanfoundry-MCQ-Saver
 ### Saves all the mcqs to a pdf file and merges them to `final_merge.pdf`.

+#### Note: Move your previous `final_merge.pdf` to different location before saving new mcqs as it will get overwritten.

 #### Keep sanUrls.py and sanfoundry.py in the same folder.

 # Steps to run: